 Please note our services for young carers are for those who live in Bedford Borough.

 - – Contact Central Bedfordshire Council which run the service for young carers

-- – Young carers in Central Bedfordshire can still apply for a Carers Grant and ID card from us and attend Zoom virtual groups.
+- – Young carers in Central Bedfordshire can still apply for a Carers Grant and ID card from us.